 - The advance CIT due for the first six months of the tax period should be calculated based on results of the tax period before the last tax period (e.g. the advance CIT for the first six months of 2023 would be calculated based on the appropriate portion of the actual amount of CIT for 2021).

 - The advance CIT return for the first six months of the tax period should be submitted by the 15th day of the third month of the tax period (usually 15 March).

 - The advance CIT due for the remaining six months of the tax period should be calculated based on results of the last tax period (e.g. the advance CIT for the last six months of 2023 would be based on the appropriate portion of the actual amount of CIT for 2022).

 - The advance CIT return for the remaining six months should be submitted by the 15th day of the ninth month (usually 15 September) of the tax period.

 The taxpayer may choose to pay the advance amount based on the projected amount of CIT calculated for the current year.
 The advance amount of CIT calculated on the basis of the projected amount of CIT for the tax period shall account for not less than 80% of the actual amount of the annual CIT; otherwise, late payment interest shall be calculated in respect of each amount of advance CIT that was not paid for the quarter.

-If the taxpayer had chosen to pay the advance amount based on the projected amount of CIT for the current year, the return must have been submitted not later than the last day of the first month of the tax period (15 March for companies using the calendar year).
+If the taxpayer had chosen to pay the advance amount based on the projected amount of CIT for the current year, the return must have been submitted by the 15th day of the third month of the tax period (15 March for companies using the calendar year).